tastyigniter/docs/extend/forms.md

 ],
 ```

-The following options are available for the `components` field type:
+The following options are available for the `components` form widget type:

 - `form`: The form definition for the component fields.
 - `prompt`: The prompt text to display when no component is selected.